 - October 2021 – we called for a risk-based approach to be adopted in our responses to the statutory instrument consultation and the call for evidence

 - Summer 2021 – we took part in a series of targeted engagement sessions with HMT to represent the views of the profession and our members

-We look forward to helping develop and apply a regime that is both proportionate and effective in tackling economic crime as well as being workable for members.
+We look forward to helping develop and apply a regime that is both proportionate and effective in tackling economic crime, as well as being workable for solicitors.